Toni Gonzaga: 2016–2021: Final years with ABS-CBN

-2022–present: Bongbong Marcos era and move to All TV
+2022–present: Transfer to ALLTV, return to TV5 and Eat Bulaga!, My Sassy Girl

-On February 8, 2022, Gonzaga was the host of the UniTeam Alliance proclamation rally held in the Philippine Arena, a political event that received negative media attention.
+On February 8, 2022, Gonzaga was the host of the UniTeam alliance proclamation rally held in the Philippine Arena, a political event that received negative media attention.
 The next day, February 9, Gonzaga stepped down as the lead host of Pinoy Big Brother after 16 years, passing on her duties to Bianca Gonzalez.
 News reports have linked her departure to political endorsements, as Gonzaga also declared her support for Iglesia ni Cristo (INC) member and former senatorial candidate Rodante Marcoleta, one of the key figures in the shutdown of ABS-CBN and the denial of its franchise renewal.
 ABS-CBN respected the decision of Gonzaga's resignation from Pinoy Big Brother and her departure from the network.

-On June 30, 2022, the day of inauguration of President Bongbong Marcos, Gonzaga performed the Filipino national anthem, "Lupang Hinirang".
-She later became an official endorser of Shopee, which garnered negative reactions online amid the company's plans to lay-off employees.
+On June 30, 2022, the day of inauguration of President Bongbong Marcos, Gonzaga performed the Philippine National Anthem, "Lupang Hinirang".
+She was also an official endorser of Shopee, which garnered negative reactions online amid the company's plans to lay-off employees.

-In September 2022, Gonzaga, together with her husband, moved to AMBS (All TV), a new television network owned by Manny Villar.
+In September 2022, Gonzaga, together with her husband, moved to AMBS (ALLTV), a new television network owned by Manny Villar.
 Gonzaga later interviewed Bongbong Marcos inside the Malacañang Palace, which aired on September 13 on All TV and streamed via her YouTube's Toni Talks.
-A weekday afternoon talk show called Toni, hosted and produced by herself, premiered on All TV on October 3, 2022.
+A talk show called Toni, hosted and produced by herself, premiered on ALLTV on October 3, 2022.
 She also starred in the 2022 Metro Manila Film Festival entry, My Teacher.
-On November 18, 2022, Gonzaga announced a concert that will belatedly celebrate her 20th anniversary in show business at the Araneta Coliseum on January 20, 2023.
+A concert celebrating her 20th anniversary in show business was held at the Araneta Coliseum on January 20, 2023.